About this learning activity & Mechanics

-- An understanding of the forms of online gender-based violence (online GBV) and its impacts on the survivors and their communities.
+- An understanding of the forms of online GBV and its impacts on the survivors and their communities.

 - An understanding of the continuum of violence between the offline and the online spheres, and the power structures that allow it.